johnbeelow/chat-js/README.md

 # Overview

-This is a small chat application designed for real-time communication with other chat participants.
-The application is written in plain JavaScript and utilizes Parcel for efficient module bundling and high performance.
+This is a small chat application designed to communicate with other chat participants in real time thanks to WebSocket.
+The application is written in simple JavaScript and uses Parcel to efficiently build modules and ensure high performance.

 ## Features